frederickobrien/the-whale-lines/news/surgeons-protest-surgical-glove-tyranny.md

 Why exactly rubber gloves have become a political issue remains something of mystery, though Facebook engagement rates have been terrific lately.
 Just terrific.
 Advertisers are delighted.

-Meanwhile, complication from previously routine surgical procedures have skyrocketed in recent weeks, matching 19th century rates with uncanny accuracy.
+Meanwhile, complications from previously routine surgical procedures have skyrocketed in recent weeks, matching 19th century rates with uncanny accuracy.